opentraffic/osmlr/docs/intro.md

 This case can be extended for a sequence of edges.
 The edges leaving the start node can be "walked" to the next edges until either the end node is found, or a junction is encountered.
 Again, we rely on the properties of the descriptor to find candidate edges and filter out spurious matches.

 It is possible that several edges will match one descriptor, or that a single descriptor might only match a part of an edge.
-We call such collections of edges and decriptors "chunks".
+We call such collections of edges and descriptors "chunks".
 Each chunk consists of multiple edges, each of which has several correspondences to ranges along some descriptors.
 A single edge might match the first 50% of its length to one descriptor and the remaining 50% to a different one, for example.

 After the matching process is complete, this association between edges and OSMLR descriptors is saved to a data structure which handles both the common 1:1 match in a compact and efficient manner, but also allows for the more complex chunks.
 This consists of an array of OSMLR IDs indexed by the edge ID within a tile.
 There are some flag bits stored along with the OSMLR IDs which determine whether it is treated as a single ID for the common 1:1 case, or as an index into a second array of objects which describe the details of the chunk.